 The PRHFA published the availability of the draft of the allocation plan on March 13, 2023, in English and Spanish.
 The notice was published in a newspaper of general circulation in English and Spanish and 15 days were provided (until March 28, 2023) for comments.
 The draft of the plan was also available in English and Spanish.
-A total of comments were received.
+No comments were received during the public comment period.